-Woodend home is situated in a beautiful rural location, ideally placed to care for young people aged 12 to 18 who require a high level of emotional and behavioural support.
-The home for 4 to 5 enables young people who have difficulty regulating their emotions and resulting behaviours to express, explore and develop.
+Woodend home is situated in a beautiful rural location, ideally placed to care for young people aged 7+ who require a high level of emotional support.
+The home for 3 or 4, enables young people who have difficulty regulating their emotions to express, explore and develop.

-Staff use the PACE (playfulness, acceptance, curiosity and empathy) model of attachment based care to help.
+Staff use the PACE (playfulness, acceptance, curiosity and empathy) principles to underpin our attachment based care.
 This is effective for young people who experience overwhelming emotions and anxiety.
 The aim is for individuals to understand themselves, their emotions and their reactions more fully and develop positive coping strategies.
 To facilitate learning and opportunity we use practical strategies to support the functioning of a child’s whole brain.
 Lots of movement based techniques link the body with the brain, the sensations experienced and we give a vocabulary to these powerfully felt emotions so a child can practice talking about them and noticing them.
 This encourages thinking and the practice of new choices, whilst validating the survival techniques used to date.

 Transition work supports young people to learn the skills needed to cope with independent living: practically and emotionally.
 Learning how to stay safe and understand personal responsibility are core elements underpinning the emotional transition of leaving care and living more independently.

 - Understand how trauma and attachment affects the child’s brain and development and is shown through their actions and behaviours

 - Are able to interpret the Childs action correctly

 - Know the child’s history which helps decode behaviour

 - Are able to react consciously and with empathy to the child’s behaviour, rather than emotionally.